Harby, Nottinghamshire: Parish change

 Harby was a township in the parish of North Clifton.
 It became a separate parish in 1866.

+January 1957 air incident

+On Wednesday 9 January 1957 a de Havilland Vampire Mk5 VZ860 crashed from RAF Worksop (Scofton).
+One house was completely flattened, which is now the site of Harby Village Hall.
+Three other homes were damaged.
+The pilot never ejected as he had blacked out: he was 25-year-old Scottish Pilot Officer Stanley Monro, of 25 Ormsby Lodge, The Avenue, Bedford Park, London.
+64-year-old Mrs Lois Towning, who was with her daughter Mrs Dorothy Goldacre, was killed.

+Two other women were severely injured in Lincoln County Hospital, Mrs Mary Olivant and Mrs L Richards.
+Fire engines attended from Collingham, Saxilby, Lincoln and Gainsborough, and ambulances from Lincoln, Scunthorpe and Gainsborough.

 Education and amenities

 The village is served by Queen Eleanor Primary School.
 There is a term-time school bus from Harby to Tuxford Academy.

 A pre-booking bus service No. 67 of about three services a day serves Newark, Collingham and Saxilby on Mondays to Saturdays.
 The nearest railway station is at Saxilby on the Doncaster–Lincoln line.

 The village has a playing field with a bowls club and a children's play park.
 The village hall has two rooms for hire to groups, courses and circles.
 There is another room for hire at the local pub, the Bottle and Glass, which also serves food.
 Residents can rent allotments from the parish council.
 There are no permanent retail shopping facilities in the village.